How Much Will Medicaid Take From My Settlement? (2025)

 Can Medicaid Take Your Settlement Money?

-The answer is yes; Medicaid can take some of your settlement money to cover the medical expenses it paid for you.
+The answer is yes; Medicaid can take some of your settlement money to cover the medical expenses it paid for you, such as wisdom tooth removal.
 The program has a strong claim on your personal injury claim winnings, and placing a Medicaid lien on settlement money is common.
 Medicaid can ask for part or all of your settlement.
 The program is protected by state and federal laws.

 To place a lien on your settlement, Medicaid has to notify you, your attorney, and the insurance company paying the settlement.
 It’s a complex process, and Medicaid has to follow strict state protocols to be able to successfully place a lien.
 Typically, Medicaid will receive the funds from the settlement before you do.